Mint Mobile Senior Phone Plan Review 2024

 Mint’s plans are prepaid, so you need to pay for your minutes (and data) in advance.
 Purchasing my package was easy.
 I just clicked “shop plans,” chose my plan (the Unlimited Plan for $30 per month), and gave Mint my credit card details.
 I was now on Team Mint.
 Or almost.
 I still had to wait two to three days for Mint to deliver my 3-in-1 SIM kit.
 Then I had to activate it.
 Next-day air delivery was an option, too, for an extra $15.

-Keep in mind that when you sign up for Mint, you're selecting a three-month plan with a new customer rate.
-After the first three months, you'll have the choice between committing for a three-month, six-month, or 12-month period.
+Keep in mind that when you sign up for Mint, you’re selecting a three-month plan with a new customer rate.
+After the first three months, you’ll have the choice between committing for a three-month, six-month, or 12-month period.
 Mint Mobile intentionally designed its plans so that the longer you commit, the cheaper the monthly rate will be.
 Not bad.
-We'd recommend buying in bulk (12-month periods) for the best rates.
+We’d recommend buying in bulk (12-month periods) for the best rates.

 One thing to note is that Mint’s Unlimited Plan isn’t actually unlimited.
 However, unlike some other mobile carriers, they’re not trying to hide this.
 If you exceed 35 GB of data — your monthly allowance — you’ll experience lower 2G speeds with 480p video until the end of your billing period.

 Just for the record, 480p video, while technically standard definition, won’t disrupt your mobile experience.
 2G speeds could be a pain, say, if you’re on your way to visit the grandkids in Topeka and Google Maps is still back in Kansas City.

 But there are plenty of ways to save data so this never happens.
 You can use Mint’s Wi-Fi Calling and Text feature when you’re at home or on trusted networks.